The Churches at Ephesus, Smyrna, Pergamum and Thyatira (Revelation 2)

 Elijah, Ahab, and Jezebel

-We should note that the original Jezebel’s sin was leading Israel into idolatry.
-She was not accused in the Old Testament of leading a sexually immoral life.
+The original Jezebel’s sin was leading Israel into idolatry, but she was not accused in the Old Testament of leading a sexually immoral life.
 Rather, her sin was in teaching others to follow religious immorality and faithlessness to the Lord (2 Kings 9:22).

-This indicates that we can take the expressions of censure – "eating food sacrificed to idols" and "committing adultery" – in a figurative sense to mean idolatry.
-We should also be reminded that the Old Testament presented idolatry, apostasy and infidelity to God in terms of sexual metaphors – as sexual immorality, fornication, adultery and prostitution (Exodus 34:15, 16; Deuteronomy 31:16; Jeremiah 3:6; Ezekiel 23:19; Hosea 9:1).
-As well, John used adultery as a metaphor of idolatry elsewhere in Revelation (17:2; 18:3).
+This indicates that we can take the expressions of censure – “eating food sacrificed to idols” and “committing adultery” – in a figurative sense to mean idolatry.
+We should also be reminded that the Old Testament presented idolatry, apostasy and infidelity to God in terms of sexual metaphors – as sexual immorality, fornication, adultery and prostitution (Exodus 34:15,16; Deuteronomy 31:16; Jeremiah 3:6; Ezekiel 23:19; Hosea 9:1).
+John used adultery as a metaphor of idolatry elsewhere in Revelation (17:2; 18:3).

-Her theology as spread by her counterparts in the Thyatira church would be especially attractive, in that members wrestled with the matter of participation in workers’ guilds.
+Her theology, as spread by her counterparts in the Thyatira church, would be especially attractive to members who were in workers’ guilds.
 To reject guild membership would cause one to suffer economic deprivation.
 However, to be part of a guild required participation in its pagan religious festivities.
 The temptation to compromise one’s Christian beliefs must have been strong for many church members.
 Robert H. Mounce explains:

 To be a member of a guild almost certainly would have meant participating in religious idolatry, immorality and debauchery.
-Thus, there is a dual meaning to the accusation that the Jezebel party practice "sexual immorality."
-To summarize, then, Revelation’s "Jezebel" (as well as "Balaam" and probably the Nicolaitans) suggested the Christian could come to terms with the world and still be faithful to Christ.
+Thus, there is a dual meaning to the accusation that the Jezebel group practices “sexual immorality.”
+Revelation’s “Jezebel” (as well as “Balaam” and probably the Nicolaitans) suggested the Christian could be in agreement with the world and still be faithful to Christ.

-The Jezebel party probably would explain that "an idol is nothing at all in the world and that there is no God but one" (1 Corinthians 8:4).
-They would have reasoned that believers need not hurt themselves economically by refusing to accept a few harmless requirements posed by trade guild membership.
+The Jezebel party probably would explain that “an idol is nothing at all in the world and that there is no God but one” (1 Corinthians 8:4).
+Participation in pagan worship was really a meaningless activity.
+They would have reasoned that believers did not need to hurt themselves economically by refusing to accept a few harmless requirements posed by trade guild membership.

 This phrase is usually explained in two ways.
 It may be an ironic twist on Jezebel’s own claim.
 Her followers may have claimed to be more spiritually sophisticated.
 They may have distorted Paul’s teaching, claiming to understand God’s will more deeply than the “self-righteous” majority who thought it ungodly to pay homage to the emperor as a god and to engage in debauchery (1 Corinthians 8:4; Romans 14:17).
 But Revelation says that the Jezebel party is the one that has fallen into the depths of a spiritual pit Satan has dug.

-Another explanation for "Satan’s deep secrets" is that Jezebel, like the later Gnostics, taught that only by descending into the depths of evil could one appreciate the heights of God’s grace.
-Paul had also been forced to refute a similar idea in the church at Rome (Romans 6:1).
+Another explanation for “Satan’s deep secrets” is that Jezebel, like the later Gnostics, taught that only by descending into the depths of evil could one appreciate the heights of God’s grace.
+Paul had argued against a similar idea in the church at Rome (Romans 6:1).

 The issue has more than historical interest.
 It concerns us vitally.
 Says Leon Morris: “Every generation of Christians must face the question, ‘How far should I accept and adopt contemporary standards and practices?’
 On the one hand, Christians must not deny the faith.
 On the other, they must not deny their membership of society” (Revelation, revised edition, p.
 71).